swcarpentry-ja/carpentries-coc/topic_folders/communications/zoom_rooms.md

 #### General Room Usage and Links

-Rooms are generally uses as follows.
+Rooms are generally used as follows.
 However, any room can be used for other purposes if available.
 Links below will open Zoom and enter the respective room.

 * [**Room 1:**](https://carpentries.zoom.us/my/carpentriesroom1) Instructor Training